Tube-Link: A Flexible Cross Tube Framework for Universal Video Segmentation: Experiments

 \subsection{Experimental Settings}

-\textbf{Dataset.} We conduct experiments on five video datasets: VIPSeg~\cite{miao2022large}, VSPW~\cite{miao2021vspw}, KITTI-STEP~\cite{STEP}, and Youtube-VIS-19/21~\cite{vis_dataset}.
+\textbf{Dataset.} We conduct experiments on five video datasets: VIPSeg~\cite{miao2022large}, VSPW~\cite{miao2021vspw}, KITTI-STEP~\cite{STEP}, and YouTube-VIS-19/21~\cite{vis_dataset}.
 We mainly conduct experiments on VIPSeg due to its scene diversity and long-length clips.
 The training, validation, and test sets of VIPSeg contain 2,806/343/387 videos with 66,767/8,255/9,728 frames, respectively.
 Although VSPW and VIPSeg share the same video clips, the training details are different since they are different tasks.
-For other datasets, please refer to the \textit{supplementary material}.
+Please refer to the \textit{supplementary material} for other datasets.

 \textbf{Evaluation Metrics.} For the VPS task, we adopt two metrics: $VPQ$~\cite{kim2020vps} and $STQ$~\cite{STEP}.
 The metric $STQ$ contains geometric mean of two items: Segmentation Quality ($SQ$) and Association Quality ($AQ$), where $ STQ = (SQ \times AQ)^{\frac{1}{2}}$.
 The former evaluates the pixel-level tracking, while the latter evaluates the pixel-level segmentation results in a video clip.
 For the VSS task, the Mean Intersection over Union (\textit{mIoU}) and mean Video Consistency ($mVC$)~\cite{miao2021vspw} are used for reference.
 For the VIS task, \textit{mAP} is adopted.